0x77dev/halloween-event/README.md

 This is visual performance toolkit built for [Halloween event @ Blivande (Oct.
 29th – 30th, 2022)](https://tickets.blivande.com/on/halloween001).

-_Caution: source code is not clean, it missing a couple of scenes and it might be dirty._
+_Caution: source code is not clean because it contains live coding backups, also it missing a couple of scenes and it might be dirty._

 ## Quick overview